Guidelines for Articles

 Author biographies are very brief: name, title, and affiliation.
 Authors may choose to include include their Twitter handle if they have one they use professionally.

 Example: Ashley E. Bowen is editor of Perspectives on History.
 She tweets @AEBowenPhD.

 Copyediting for House Style

-Perspectives uses the 17th edition of the Chicago Manual of Style and the most recent edition of Merriam-Webster's Collegiate Dictionary.
+Perspectives uses the 17th edition of the Chicago Manual of Style and Merriam-Webster's Collegiate Dictionary.
 In general, the editors aim to make an author’s prose as effective as possible, both in the author’s interest and that of our publications.
 The editors seek to remove redundancies and errors—if any—in grammar, punctuation, and spelling.
 Perspectives supports the use of gender-neutral language in articles, except when a change in pronoun would lead to a historical inaccuracy.
 To ensure that no errors are inadvertently introduced into the text in the copyediting process, a copyedited version may be sent to authors for final approval (when major revisions are suggested).
 Since Perspectives runs on a tight schedule, the editors typically will ask authors to respond within 24 to 48 hours.

 We encourage authors to suggest images or other graphics that can be used as illustrations with their articles.
 With a few exceptions, we prefer images of people, places, and objects to scanned images of documents or text.
 These images should be sent as high-resolution digital files with a resolution of at least 300 dpi.
 Digital files of color illustrations and photographs should preferably be rendered in CMYK.

 Authors must include full citation and permission information for all illustrations they provide.
 In all cases, it is imperative that the author submitting the images has (or will have secured before publication) permission to reproduce the image, unless the image is clearly indicated to be in the public domain or is available via an open license such as Creative Commons.